MrRSaraiva/Repository/README.md

-These are some programs created during my Data Science course.
+These are some programs and exercises created during my Data Science course.
 More will be uploaded over time.

 Completion Date: